Rishabh5321/Rishabh5321/readme.md

 - **[wallsite](https://github.com/Rishabh5321/wallsite)**: This is a self-hostable wallpaper gallery project.
 Its primary goal is to be distributed as a user-friendly GitHub template, allowing others to easily create and deploy their own galleries.
 The project supports two main deployment methods: a simple Git-based deployment via Vercel/Netlify and an advanced self-hosted deployment via Docker.

-- **[Better-Control-Flake](https://github.com/Rishabh5321//better-control-flake)**: This repository provides a Nix flake for Better-control, A GTK-themed control panel for Linux 🐧

-- **[zed-editor-flake](https://github.com/Rishabh5321/zed-editor-flake)**: This repository provides a Nix flake for the Zed Editor, a high-performance code editor.

 - **[Docker-Compose_Template](https://github.com/Rishabh5321/Docker-Compose_Template)**: A comprehensive template to facilitate the setup of Docker Compose environments.

-- **[gemini-cli-flake](https://github.com/Rishabh5321/gemini-cli-flake)**: Just a flake packaging gemini-cli-nightly package

-- **[grayjay-flake](https://github.com/Rishabh5321/grayjay-flake)**: A flake for Grayjay, a multiplatform video streaming app.

 ## 🛠️ Technologies & Tools